awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

     'root' is declared here.
 ```

-The solution is to delete the `node_modules` directory and re\-install your CDK modules:
+The solution is to delete the `node_modules` directory and re\-install your AWS CDK modules:

 ```
 rm -rf node_modules